 "The goal was to design modern, shared spaces with balance and flexibility of purpose," says Kotchen.
 "We call it 'contextual design' because our ideas are rooted in the property's surroundings."
 This is obvious from the first moment you walk in the door, where an entryway bench is framed by storage that transitions into the kitchen.
 On the left, an open space with dining and living spaces provides plenty of room to entertain or spend time as a family.

-The main floor's living area was designed to be able to host everything from dinner parties to children's play dates, and it features floor-to-ceiling windows, sliding doors, and plenty of space.
-"Because this home was furnished as a model unit for all of the new spaces off the mews, we wanted to keep within a neutral palette," explains the architect.
+The main floor's living area was designed to be able to host everything from dinner parties to children's playdates, and it features floor-to-ceiling windows, sliding doors, and plenty of space.
+"Because this home was furnished as a model unit for all of the new spaces of the mews, we wanted to keep within a neutral palette," explains the architect.
 "The lush landscape of the mews spoke to us, which led to the addition of green tones throughout the home."

-"The master bedroom encompasses the whole third floor and features a large master bathroom with frosted glass panel walls to bring light through the office and sitting room against the windows," says Kotchen.
-The desk area, which doubles as an entrance to the master suite, is a taste of what's to come in this ultra-luxurious space.
+"The primary bedroom encompasses the whole third floor and features a large bathroom with frosted glass panel walls to bring light through the office and sitting room against the windows," says Kotchen.
+The desk area, which doubles as an entrance to the primary suite, is a taste of what's to come in this ultra-luxurious space.

-The master bedroom features an extra-plush king bed from Restoration Hardware and dramatic floor-to-ceiling windows.
-"One of the challenges was working to achieve a sense of privacy when faced with urban proximity in this single family home," says Kotchen.
+The primary bedroom features an extra-plush king bed from Restoration Hardware and dramatic floor-to-ceiling windows.
+"One of the challenges was working to achieve a sense of privacy when faced with urban proximity in this single-family home," says Kotchen.
 The families living in the maisonettes in the Printing House across the mews are a mere 28 feet away.
 To achieve this, automated curtains were installed—ones that still let light in but also provide complete privacy.

 "One of the biggest challenges we faced with this project was figuring out how to maximize the light that enters the building with windows on only the east-facing elevation," explains Kotchen.
 "We used large-scale windows and interior glass walls to move the light through the space."